tdiec00/Athletic-Performance-Index/README.md

 - Better organizational tracker system broken down by weekly or monthly
 - Additional Styling
 - Descriptions for exercises or links to description or video of exercises
-- Favorites button on link after clicking exercise link to description of exercise
+- Favorites button on page after clicking link to description of exercise
 - Functional Favorites Lists page

 ## Project Schedule